 A native to Eurasia, particularly from Scotland, Scotch Pines are known for their dark green foliage, needle retention, and stiff branches, which are well suited for decorating with heavy ornaments.
 Mature trees may exceed 125 feet in height and reach 30 inches in diameter.
 These are grown in the Eastern United States and across Southern Canada.

 Whether found in tree farms or in natural ranges, Christmas trees are part of our holiday traditions.
 The unique features of each species are the inspiration for Tree Classics’ wide selection of artificial trees.
-Visit our site to see how closely we’ve captured nature’s beauty.
+Visit our site to see how closely we’ve captured nature’s beauty in our unlit and pre-lit LED Christmas trees.